microsoft/FLAML/website/docs/Use-Cases/Tune-User-Defined-Function.md

                config_constraints=[(area, '<=', 1000)],...)
 ```

- You can also provide a list of metric constraints to be satisfied via the argument `metric_constraints`.
-Each element in the `metric_constraints` list is a tuple that consists of (1) a string specifying the name of the metric (the metric name must be defined and reported/returned in the user-defined `training_function`); (2) an operation chosen from "<="  or ">"; (3) a numerical threshold.
-The following code constrains the metric `score` to be no larger than 0.4.
+ You can also specify a list of metric constraints to be satisfied via the argument `metric_constraints`.
+Each element in the `metric_constraints` list is a tuple that consists of (1) a string specifying the name of the metric (the metric name must be defined and returned in the user-defined `training_function`); (2) an operation chosen from "<="  or ">"; (3) a numerical threshold.

+ In the following code example, we constrain the metric `score` to be no larger than 0.4.

 ```python
 flaml.tune.run(training_function=evaluate_config, mode="min",